-Satra – The Satras are the religious and cultural center of Assam.
-The Satras were Sankardeva and follow Vaishnava tradition.
-Barpeta town has a number of Satras with most being located within 2/3 km from the town center.
-Barpeta Satra, Sundaridiya Satra, Patbaushi Satra, Ganakkuchi Satra, Baradi Satra are the more famous one.
-The Barpeta Satra is located at the heart of the city and it attracts devotees from all over Assam particularly during Holi and anniversaries of various Vaishnava Gurus.
+Satra – The Satras are the religious and cultural centre of Assam.
+The Satras were Sankardeva and follow the Vaishnava tradition.
+Barpeta town has a number of Satras with most being located within 2/3 km from the town centre.
+Barpeta Satra, Sundaridiya Satra, Patbaushi Satra, Ganakkuchi Satra, and Baradi Satra are the more famous ones.
+The Barpeta Satra is located at the heart of the city and it attracts devotees from all over Assam, particularly during Holi and the anniversaries of various Vaishnava Gurus.
 The Kirtan Ghar is considered to be the largest in Assam.

-Pari hareswar devalaya, dubi – Located 25 kms from Barpeta.
+Pari hareswar devalaya, dubi – Located 25 km from Barpeta.
 Pari hareswar devalaya is an ancient temple.

-Chinpara-Vithi – About half a kilometer north of Barpeta Satra is the location of Chinpara-Vithi.
-It is the place where Srimanta Sankardeva landed on his boat at Barpeta on banks of Palangdi Bori, which is presently called Palangdihati.
+Chinpara-Vithi – About half a kilometre north of Barpeta Satra is the location of Chinpara-Vithi.
+It is the place where Srimanta Sankardeva landed on his boat at Barpeta on the banks of Palangdi Bori, which is presently called Palangdihati.

 Brass Metal Industry of Sarthebari – Sarthebari town is 21 km from Barpeta Town and is famous for the household brass metal industry.
-A large number of households engaged in the industry create a variety of artifacts that are traditionally used by the Assamese people.
+A large number of households engaged in the industry create a variety of artefacts that are traditionally used by the Assamese people.

 Where to Stay

 A number of hotels are available within 2 km of the Barpeta road rail station.
-Most of the hotels are of the budget category with basic amenities.
+Most of the hotels are in the budget category with basic amenities.
 They include Hotel Manas Guest House, Hotel Chitralekha, Queens Castle, Debojit Hotel and others.
-Contact our helpdesk team by filling the form below for booking these hotels.
+Contact our helpdesk team by filling out the form below for booking these hotels.